Explained: Extreme cold in Argentina’s Patagonia region – DW – 07/22/2024

 "The unusual weakness of the Antarctic polar vortex increases the likelihood of polar air masses escaping to inhabited areas in the southern hemisphere.
 In other words, the likelihood of cold waves increases," said Cordero.

-The cold wave [Ed.: the opposite of a "heat wave"] in July 2024 was the second time in three months that that had happened in the region.
+The cold wave [Ed.: the opposite of a "heat wave"] of July 2024 was the second time in three months that that had happened in the region.

 What are the implications for global temperatures?